dominiqueakinyemi/IMDb_Genre_Analysis/README.md

 This project uses data from the IMDb datasets to explore how film genres influence IMDb ratings.
 The goal is to provide insights into which genres are most frequently associated with high-rated films and TV shows on IMDb.
 This analysis is designed for a streaming service or film studio seeking to optimize project selection by investing in genres with a higher likelihood of critical success.

 **This overview provides summaries for each project stage.
-To view the full analysis steps, download the PDF version of imdb_analysisv01.
-To replicate the analysis yourself, download the imdb_analysis.Rmd project file from this repository and the datasets from the IMDB Non-Commerical linked in References.**
+To view the full analysis steps, download the PDF version of imdb_analysis.
+To replicate the analysis yourself, download the imdb_analysisv01.Rmd project file from this repository and the datasets from the IMDB Non-Commerical linked in References.**

 ### Skills
 - Data cleaning